netxms/netxms-doc/admin/installation.rst

    * - Subagent
      - Description
    * - filemgr.nsm
-     - Provides access to specified folders on monitored host from |product_name| Management Client File Manager.
+     - Provides access to specified folders on the monitored host from the  |product_name| Management Client File Manager.
-       Is also being used for distributing Agent Policy configuration files (see :ref:`agent-policies-label`.)
+       This is also used for distributing Agent Policy configuration files (see :ref:`agent-policies-label`.)
    * - logwatch
      - Allows monitoring log files and Windows Event Log and sending matched events to |product_name| server.
    * - ping.nsm
-     - Adds possibility to send ICMP pings from monitored host.
+     - Adds the possibility to send ICMP pings from the monitored host.
 Ping round-trip times can be collected by management server.
    * - netsvc.nsm, portcheck.nsm
-     - Adds possibility to check network services (like FTP or HTTP) from monitored host.
+     - Adds the possibility to check network services (like FTP or HTTP) from the monitored host.
    * - winperf.nsm
      - Provides access to Windows performance counters.
 This subagent is required if you need to collect CPU utilization from monitored host.
    * - wmi.nsm
      - Provides access to WMI data.
    * - ups.nsm
      - Adds support for UPS monitoring.
-UPS can be attached to host via serial cable or USB.
+The UPS can be attached to host via a serial cable or USB.

-For more information about subagents, please refer to :ref:`subagent_list`.
+For more information on subagents, please refer to :ref:`subagent_list`.

-  4. Follow the prompts to complete the installation.
+  1. Follow the prompts to complete the installation.

 Management Client